Castro: Tales Of The Village

 Description

 When Harvey Milk won his historic 1977 race for the Board of Supervisors, he ran the campaign out of his humble Castro District camera shop.
-For the past decade, a vibrant gay community had been taking root in the Castro — one that would come to transform San Francisco politics out of sheer collective willpower.
+A vibrant gay community took root in the Castro — one that would come to transform San Francisco politics out of sheer collective willpower.

 But long before it popped onto the national stage, the Castro was just dairy farms and dirt roads.
 Follow its journey through Scandinavian, and Irish hands, immigrants who started businesses, social organizations and political groups to create a community of their own.